UPB-FILS-AM-FR/am-projet-GalanRaduM24/README.md

 <!-- write every week your progress here -->

 ### Week 6 - 12 May
+I bought the parts i didn t have(Lcd, cabels) and fixed some hardware
 ### Week 7 - 19 May
+Started testing some code.
+SPOILER - It did not work in the begining
 ### Week 20 - 26 May
+Fixed the last issues and arranged the components(sticked them toghether with double tape)

 ## Reference links